intershop/intershop-pwa/docs/guides/development.md

 It installs Node.js LTS, Angular CLI and also performs all required setup steps to get you started in an isolated environment.

 Open a console in VS Code and run `ng serve` to start developing.

+## Debugging

+Tips and tools for debugging Angular applications can be found on the Internet.
+As Angular runs in the browser, all the development tool functionality provided there can also be used for Angular (debugging, call stacks, profiling, storage, audits, ...).

 ### Browser Extensions